On damping of Rabi oscillations in two-photon Raman excitation in cold $^{87}$Rb atoms: Theoretical Model

 where sum is over index $i$ ($i=3,4$), and $\Delta_i$ is the single-photon detuning of Raman beam from the intermediate level $|i\rangle$.
-The two-photon Rabi frequency $\Omega_{R}$ for Raman transition $|2\rangle\rightarrow|1\rangle$, as calculated for our theoretical model (using Eq.(~\ref{eq:Two_Photon_Rabi_Frequency})), is 2$\pi$ $\times$ 40.55 kHz.
-The corresponding Raman $\pi$-pulse duration is 12.33 $\mu s$.
+The two-photon Rabi frequency $\Omega_{R}$ for Raman transition $|2\rangle\rightarrow|1\rangle$, as calculated for our theoretical model (using Eq.~(\ref{eq:Two_Photon_Rabi_Frequency})), is 2$\pi$ $\times$ 40.55 kHz for total Raman beam power of 9.5 mW.
+By knowing $\Omega_{R}$ and detuning $\delta$, the effective Rabi frequency becomes

 The spontaneous emission rate $\Gamma_{F',m'_{F}}^{F, m_{F}}$ from the state $|F',m'_{F}\rangle$ to $|F,m_{F}\rangle$ is given as \cite{Rb_blue_transition},

 The net spontaneous emission rate ($\Gamma_{F'F}$ ) from the state $|F'\rangle$ to $|F\rangle$ is given as,